dkaszews/glug/test/parity/README.md

 # Parity tests

 Parity tests are designed to check functionality which is expected to result in comparable if not exactly the same output to other tools running on large established codebases.
-This is somewhat orthogonal to unit tests, which are test single functions or classes (units) against an artificial set of inputs and have explicit and exact expected outputs, parity tests aim to find edge cases in real-world scenarios that the unit tests did not consider.
+This is somewhat orthogonal to unit tests, which are testing single functions or classes (units) against an artificial set of inputs and have explicit and exact expected outputs, while parity tests aim to find edge cases in real-world scenarios that the unit tests did not consider.

 ## Examples